paskn/vibe-app-example/README.md

    ```
    python app.py
    ```
-6. Open your web browser and go to `http://localhost:8000` to see the "Hello World" message.
+6. Open your web browser and go to `http://localhost:8000` to see the "Sum Calculator" webpage.

 ## Instructions to use the webpage